|

 Everything You Need To Go Before Going On A Long Distance Road Trip

-Road Trip Tips Based On My Experience
+Road Trip Tips Based On My Experiences

-There are a lot of different aspects to a road trips – from planning where you’re going, car safety, to the food you should bring.
+Needless to say, I’ve learned a lot over the years about what to do (and what not to do) on a long distance road trip.
+And There are a lot of different aspects to a road trips – from planning where you’re going, car safety, to the food you should bring.
 So to make my list of top 50 road trip tips a bit easier for you to read, I’ve separated my long distance road trip tips into seven categories:

 1. General/ Planning Road Trip Tips